ishaqk1/devex-1/GCDevEx_TermsandConditions_Dec20_2017.md

 To indicate acceptance of the Process Terms, the Developer will complete the information in A, B and C below and submit the Accepted Terms, in full, with the applicable Proposal.

 1. Legal Name of Developer (_person or entity_):

-1.
-2.
-3. B.  Legal Name of Person Submitting Proposal on behalf of Developer (_if different from &quot;A&quot;_):
+1. Legal Name of Person Submitting Proposal on behalf of Developer (_if different from &quot;A&quot;_):

-1. :
-2.
-3. Developer Email address and Phone Number:
+1. Developer Email address and Phone Number:

-The Developer&#39;s name, email address, address, telephone number and Payment Information will potentially be collected by the Issuer.
-As this information may be &quot;Personal Information,&quot; the Issuer will include a collection notice with these Terms as required by the Freedom of Information and Protection of Privacy Act (British Columbia) each time an Opportunity is posted in the Repository.

-**[OR: INSERT ONE BOX AND REMOVE THIS TEXT]:  **

-The Developer&#39;s name, email address, address ,telephone number and Payment Information (all of which may be &quot;Personal Information&quot;) is being collected by the Ministry of **[Insert Here]**Government of Canada for the purposes of confirming your acceptance of the Terms and providing Payment.
-This information is being collected by the Ministry ofthe Government of Canada**[Insert Here]** pursuant to section **[Insert Here]****4**of the [Freedom of Information and Protection of Privacy Act (British Columbia](http://laws-lois.justice.gc.ca/eng/acts/p-21/page-1.html#h-5) [Privacy Act](http://laws-lois.justice.gc.ca/eng/acts/p-21/page-1.html#h-5)) for the purposes stated above and any questions concerning the collection of your Personal Information may be directed to:  **[****Insert**  **Ministry**  **contact information, including title, business address and business telephone number****] ****Consultation@pco-bcp.gc.ca.****.**
+The Developer&#39;s name, email address, address ,telephone number and Payment Information (all of which may be &quot;Personal Information&quot;) is being collected by the Government of Canada for the purposes of confirming your acceptance of the Terms and providing Payment.
+This information is being collected by the Government of Canada pursuant to section **4** of the [Privacy Act](http://laws-lois.justice.gc.ca/eng/acts/p-21/page-1.html#h-5)) for the purposes stated above and any questions concerning the collection of your Personal Information may be directed to:   **Consultation@pco-bcp.gc.ca.**